dsp-uga/Flanagan/README.md

 ## Evaluation

-The results count on the ratio of the values of intersection over union.
+The results count on the ratio of the values of intersection over union.
 Take the **intersection** as the area of overlap between the predicted region and the actual region, and the **union** as the area of the union of the predicted region and the actual region.

 <p align = "center">
 <img src = "https://www.pyimagesearch.com/wp-content/uploads/2016/09/iou_equation.png" width = 250>